 Real Life Wednesdays

-Six years in as head coach of the Buckeyes and Meyer’s teams are 73-8 and with a plethora of superlatives, but winning games and competing for championships aren’t the only goals for the Buckeyes.
-Meyer wants more than just a degree for his students.
-He wants to also develop outstanding young men prepared to succeed in life, and the efforts he and his staff engage their student-athletes in to ensure they are prepared for life after football are equally important and impressive.
+Winning games and competing for championships aren’t the only goals for the Buckeyes.
+Meyer wanted more than just a degree for his students.
+He wanted to also develop outstanding young men prepared to succeed in life, and the efforts he and his staff engaged their student-athletes in to ensure they are prepared for life after football are equally important and impressive.

 Wednesday afternoons in the winter and spring are a time for guest speakers — CEOs, wealth management experts, professional athletes, senior leaders from athletics, national media and former Buckeyes — to address the team in a life experiences forum initiated by Meyer called “Real Life Wednesdays.”